Master Class: the Contemporary Approach

 Master Class for Flute-students, Flutists and Flute-teachers

 Since about twenty years Wil Offermans has been presenting master classes and workshops to promote the contemporary techniques as integrated part of the flute study.
 While teaching to both the students as well as the professional flutists, he developed and presented a contemporary approach towards flute playing aiming for sound development and flexibility in general.
-In this way he has been teaching all over the world, including: The Hague Royal Conservatory, Holland; Trinity College of Music, London, UK; University of Music, Vienna, Austria; Hochschule Hamburg, Germany; Grieg Academy of Music, Bergen, Norway; Conservatoire Royal de Mons, Belgium; New England Conservatory Boston, USA; University of Michigan, USA; Kunitachi College of Music Tokyo, Japan; Shanghai Conservatory, China; Seoul University, Korea; DGfF Flute Festival, Frankfurt, Germany; Flute Festival Boswil, Switzerland; the NFA Flute Convention 2003 (Las Vegas) USA; the Japan Flute Convention 2003 (Fukuoka); 1st Norwegian Festival Hamar and various NFG Flute Festivals in Holland.
+In this way he has been teaching all over the world, including: The Hague Royal Conservatory, Holland; Trinity College of Music, London, UK; Guildhall London, UK; RNCM Manchester, UK; University of Music, Vienna, Austria; Hochschule Hamburg, Germany; Grieg Academy of Music, Bergen, Norway; Conservatoire Royal de Mons, Belgium; New England Conservatory Boston, USA; University of Michigan, USA; Kunitachi College of Music Tokyo, Japan; Shanghai Conservatory, China; Seoul University, Korea; DGfF Flute Festival, Frankfurt, Germany (Freiburg; Frankfurt); Flute Festival Boswil, Switzerland; the NFA Flute Convention (New Orleans; Las Vegas; Boston) USA; the Japan Flute Convention 2003 (Fukuoka); 1st Norwegian Festival Hamar and various NFG Flute Festivals in Holland.

 A great Tool for Body-Development